José Gomes (footballer, born 1999)

-José Gomes (born 8 April 1999), sometimes known as Zé Gomes, is a Portuguese professional footballer who plays for Universitatea Cluj on loan from Romanian Liga I side CFR Cluj as a striker.
+José Gomes (born 8 April 1999), known as Zé Gomes, is a professional footballer who plays as a striker for AF Elbasani.
+Born in Guinea-Bissau, he represented Portugal at youth level.

 Club career

 Born in Bissau, Gomes, after participating in a 2011 youth tournament in Portugal, returned to the country a year later to join Benfica's youth academy at the age of 13.

 Gomes made his professional debut with Benfica B in a 2016–17 LigaPro match against Cova da Piedade on 6 August 2016.
 22 days later, he scored his first goal for the reserve team in a 2–1 away win at Vizela.
 He debuted for the first-team, playing only 128 seconds, in a 2–1 win at Arouca in Primeira Liga on 9 September, becoming Benfica's third youngest player to debut for the main team.

 Gomes was loaned to fellow top-flight team Portimonense for 2019–20.
 Having made only one substitute appearance against Gil Vicente, he headed to Lechia Gdańsk of the Polish Ekstraklasa in February 2020, for the rest of the season.
 He managed only one goal during his time on the Baltic Sea coast, in a 3–2 loss away to Lech Poznań on 12 July.

 On 15 February, Gomes moved to Bulgaria, signing with Cherno More.